hellosign/logstash-reindexer/README.md

 1. Localize your `constants.rb` file for each node that will be doing work.
     * The `ES_HOST` constant is the most likely one to need updates.
     * The `RED_HOST` constant should have been updated during the install procedure.
+    * The `SNAP_REGEX` contant should have been updated during the install procedure.
 1. On one node, run `gen_snaplist.rb` to populate your snapshot list.
 1. On one node, run `bin/list_queues` to show the size of the snapshot list.
 1. On one node, run `bin/zero_queues` to purge any `snapper` jobs that built up during testing and profiling.